gwerlight/Arduino-Car-Project/README.md

 Arduino Project to Control a selfmade L 298 Motorcontrol circuit board

 **1. ArduinoMotorControl**
 The Arduino .ino Project, to connect the L298 Board, the HD44780 comp.
 Display for statusmessages and a Raspberry with I2C to set the motor power and direction.

 **2. RaspberryI2CConnect**

-The Raspberry with Linux Project, to connect the Arbuino with I2C and provide a WEB-server to control the car.
+The Raspberry with Linux Project, to connect the Arbuino with I2C and provide a TCP-server to control the car.

+**3. RobiClient_UWP**
+Simple (Universal Windows Platform) TCP Socket Client to Test the RaspberryI2CConnect Server